Internet Sites

 Commemorative Research Project This excellent site by the Proviso East

-High School, IL gives information about the 192nd Tank Bn. including rosters
+High School, IL gives information about the 192nd Tank Battalion including rosters

 of members of that unit.